aiR for Review results

 Viewing results from the dashboard

-Within an aiR for Review project, you can view results using the aiR for Review dashboard.
+Within a project, you can view results using the dashboard.
 This dashboard includes not just results fields, but calculated metrics such as the number of documents with predictions that conflict with human coding.

 To view the dashboard, select a project from the aiR for Review Projects tab.
 For detailed information on the dashboard layout, see Navigating the aiR for Review dashboard.